Skip to Content

 4. May damage feathers

-Instead, provide calcium-rich foods like eggshells or vitamin-fortified water for healthy birds.
+Instead, providing a balanced diet, which includes the best bird food for health, is essential for maintaining overall health, and foods like eggshells or vitamin-fortified water are recommended for healthy birds.
 Stick to nutritious, bird-appropriate foods for their well-being.

 Raw Vegetables